JAlcocerT/JAlcocerT/content/docs/CoolResources/dron.md

 ---
-title: "Tinkering with a Dron?"
+title: "Dron"
 date: 2024-09-04T10:20:21+01:00
 draft: false
 tags: ["dev"]
 summary: 'Interesting dron stuff'
 url: 'useful-dron-stuff'
 ---

+Tinkering with a Drone?

 With drons we kind of combine it all: electronics, programming, physics and...fun!